Samsung Galaxy S10 IP68 Water Resistant Rating Explained

 No Warranty

 Despite the Galaxy S10 series featuring an IP68 certification, Samsung’s standard warranty does not cover for any kind of liquid damage.
 So, if you end up causing any kind of liquid damage to your Galaxy S10, do not expect Samsung to fix your phone for free.
-In some markets like the United States and parts of Europe, Samsung’s service center might replace your phone due to their strong consumer laws but in other parts of the world, that’s simply not going to happen.
+(Diazepam) In some markets like the United States and parts of Europe, Samsung’s service center might replace your phone due to their strong consumer laws but in other parts of the world, that’s simply not going to happen.

 Now that you know what the IP68 certification of the Galaxy S10 actually means, here’s hoping that you use it sensibly.